Multifactor Authentication for Site Administrators

 Reporting on MFA

-Was the MFA Email Sent
+Verifying the MFA Email Was Sent to the User

 MFA Cookie